Fortnight for Freedom

 During the Fortnight, the faithful are encouraged to pray for the intention of preserving and promoting religious freedom.
 Parishes and the faithful are also encouraged to dedicate the intention of preserving and promoting religious freedom to any of their regularly scheduled devotions, such as Holy Hours, the Holy Rosary, during the observance of the Fortnight.

 Religious liberty is not only about our ability to go to Mass on Sunday or pray the Rosary at home.
 It is about whether we can make our contribution to the common good of all Americans.
 Can we do the good works our faith calls us to do, without having to compromise that very same faith?
 (A Statement on Religious Liberty – USCCB Ad Hoc Committee for Religious Liberty)

-Prayer for Protection of Religious Liberty (PDF)
+Litany for Liberty (PDF)

 Current threats to religious liberty in the U.S.